lawrennd/snippets/_information-game/includes/gradient-ascent-uncertainty.md

 \notes{The minimal entropy states represent the origin point.
 By implementing gradient ascent on the entropy function while respecting the uncertainty constraints, we can observe how the entropy game evolves.}

-\helpercode{# Compute entropy of a Gaussian with precision matrix G def compute_entropy(G):
+\helpercode{# Compute entropy of a Gaussian with precision matrix Lambda def compute_entropy(Lambda):
     """
-    Compute entropy of a Gaussian with precision matrix G.
+    Compute entropy of a Gaussian with precision matrix Lambda.

     Parameters:
     -----------
-    G: array
+    Lambda: array
         Precision matrix (inverse covariance)

     Returns: